NoamZeise/gficl/README.md

 A common lisp library for simplifying the creation of opengl apps.
-This does not replace opengl functions, instead making things like framebuffer creation and vertex data loading easier.
+This does not replace opengl functions, instead making things like framebuffer creation and vertex data loading easier and supplying linear algebra types and functions.

-check out `examples` for how to use this library.
+Check out the `examples` folder for a better idea.

 ## Requirements